Get insider access

 100ChartTablePhoto

-This monitor has a good response time at its max refresh rate, with only minimal blur trail behind fast-moving objects.
-The best overdrive setting is '40' because it's the fastest setting with no overshoot.
+This monitor has a good response time at its max refresh rate of 75Hz, with only minimal blur trail behind fast-moving objects.
+The recommended overdrive setting is '40' because it has the fastest total response time without introducing overshoot.

 not tested